xinzhou93/CS280A/content/Project2.md

 The image below shows the image blending at each Laplacian level.
 The Laplacian level 0 shows the clear edges of the apple and orange that represent the highest frequencies.
 There is a clear seam in the mask, indicating the window size of the mask is relatively short since high frequency details do not need a wide transition.
 In contrast, level 3 demonstrates the blurred images of apple, orange and mask because low frequency needs more window size to create a natural blending effect.

 In the visualization process, I had difficulty imitating the colors of Laplacian stack in the paper since the values of Laplacian stack can be negative.
-To show it in RGB, I just clamp the value to $[0,1]$, resulting in a grayscale style.
+To show it in RGB, I just clamp the value to $[0,1]$, displaying them in a grayscale style.

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">
     <img src="/P2/P11_1.png" alt="Image 3" style="width: 100%; height: auto; display: block;" />
     <figcaption style="font-size: 0.9em; color: gray; margin-top: 6px; line-height: 1.4;">
-    Orange Laplacian Stack
+    The process of Laplacian Blending at each level
     </figcaption>
   </figure>
 </div>